aws-samples/opensearch-automated-cluster-management/README.md

 ## Instructions

 1. **Set up a CDK project:** First, Create a new CDK project or use an existing one.
-We will use CDK with TypeScript and following below steps.
+We will use CDK with TypeScript and follow below steps.

     ```
     mkdir opensearch-cdk-project